futura PRO

 end

-futura PRO said about 3 years ago on Hotwire Turbo Replacing Rails UJS :
+futura PRO said over 3 years ago on Hotwire Turbo Replacing Rails UJS :

 This is a small thing, but ... if you always want the destroy link to perform the #confirm action every time (and I do), you can instead set the action in the Stimulus controller with: